njt1340953658/trap-ui/README.md

 1. import router from "./router";
 2. import ElementPlus from 'element-plus'
 3. import * as ElementPlusIconsVue from '@element-plus/icons-vue'
-4. import mingfuUi from "mingfu-ui"
+4. import mingfuUi from "trap-ui"
 5. Vue.use(mingfuUi);
 ```